willroberts/rpg/README.md

 A 2D game written in Go, using the [Engo](https://www.github.com/EngoEngine/engo) engine.

-Note: Windows may not allow the TTF fonts to be loaded.
-Tested on Linux.

 ## License

 Licensed under the GNU General Public License (v3).
 See `LICENSE`